LucasDelfino92/morrowindsharp/addendum.md

 > ℹ️ Load order dictates the priority a given mod's plugins have over the mods' plugins loaded before them.
 This is handled by **loadorder.txt**.

 ### Manually cleaning plugins

+> ℹ️ This section should be run after the **Automatically cleaning plugins** section from the main guide.

 Some of our installed plugins contain changes we are not really interested in.
 These changes don't constitute dirty changes themselves, rather, changes we simply do not want.
 Because of this, we will be using [**TESAME**](https://github.com/Sigourn/morrowind-sharp/blob/master/tools.md#tesame) to delete the unwanted records.